lr222gw/DV1572_game_project/doc/Particle system.md

    A VBO with all the particles (most compatible).

 Issues to be aware of:
-  Transparency; easiest work around is to sort the particles back-to-front and draw them in that order since due to their billboard nature the only cases where overlapping is an issue is when the distance of two billboards is identical and they overlap within their plans, which could lead to minor Z-fighting.
+  Transparency; the easiest workaround (which we picked) is to sort the particles back-to-front and draw them in that order since due to their billboard nature the only cases where overlapping is an issue is when the distance of two billboards is identical and they overlap within their plans, which could lead to minor Z-fighting.

   However, they can still intersect in very noticeable manners with other geometry (fom the regular geometry pass).
 One potential way of dealing with this is to blend the current particle fragment based off of its proximity to the depth buffer at the same pixel.